Simultaneous Self-Localization and Base Station Localization with Resonant Beam: Self Positioning Method

 \subsubsection{Quantification of Localization Errors}

-DRBP encompasses both rotational and translational components.
-We use RMSE as a key metric to quantify DRBP errors.
-RMSE effectively aggregates errors by averaging squared differences and taking the square root, accounting for both positive and negative deviations.
-RMSE provides a more accurate and comprehensive assessment on system performance.
+The performance of the DRBP system is evaluated based on its translational and rotational accuracy.
+We use the root mean square error (RMSE) as the key metric, as it effectively aggregates estimation errors into a single, comprehensive measure.

-For the translational component, RMSE is employed to evaluate the accuracy of position estimates.
-Let \( N \) denote the total number of samples, \( \mathbf{t}_{\text{e}, i} \) represent the estimated position, and \( \mathbf{t}_{\text{r}, i} \) denote the corresponding true position for the \(i\)-th sample.
+For the translational component, the RMSE quantifies the accuracy of the position estimates.
+Let $N$ be the total number of samples, $\mathbf{t}_{\text{e}, i}$ the estimated position, and $\mathbf{t}_{\text{r}, i}$ the corresponding ground-truth position for the $i$-th sample.
 The translational RMSE is defined as:

-where \( \|\mathbf{t}_{\text{e}, i} - \mathbf{t}_{\text{r}, i}\| \) denotes the euclidean distance between the estimated and true positions.
-This metric effectively captures the overall positional error, providing a quantitative measure of positioning precision.
+where $\|\cdot\|$ denotes the Euclidean distance.
+This metric provides a quantitative measure of the overall positioning precision.

-In addition to translational accuracy, the rotational component's accuracy is equally critical.
-The rotational RMSE quantifies the error between the estimated and the true orientations.
-Let \( \mathbf{R}_{\text{e}, i} \) be the estimated rotation matrix and \( \mathbf{R}_{\text{r}, i} \) be the true rotation matrix for the \(i\)-th sample.
-The relative rotation matrix \( \mathbf{R}_{\text{diff}, i} \) is defined as:
+For the rotational component, accuracy is equally critical.
+The rotational RMSE quantifies the error between the estimated and true orientations.
+Let $\mathbf{R}_{\text{e}, i}$ be the estimated rotation matrix and $\mathbf{R}_{\text{r}, i}$ be the true rotation matrix for the $i$-th sample.
+The relative rotation error matrix is given by: